shmily-ld/BioAI/content/_index.md

               brightness: 0.7
           position: right
           color: '#666'
-      - title: About BioAI Group 🧬
+      - title: About BioAI Research Group 🧬
         content: |
           <br>
           <div style="font-family:'Cambria';font-size:28px;line-height:1.8;color:white; width: 70%; margin: 0 auto; text-align: left;">
-            Our lab is dedicated to advancing the frontiers of artificial intelligence, multimodal large models, and intelligent drug discovery. <br>
+            ⧫ Our lab is dedicated to advancing the frontiers of artificial intelligence, multimodal large models, and intelligent drug discovery. <br>
-            We invite you to explore our research and join us in shaping the future of AI-driven healthcare!  <br>
+            ⧫ We invite you to explore our research and join us in shaping the future of AI-driven healthcare!  <br>
-            Our ultimate ambition is to build a transformative framework for end-to-end intelligent drug discovery, leveraging cutting-edge AI technologies to design and optimize therapeutic molecules.
+            ⧫ Our ultimate ambition is to build a transformative framework for end-to-end intelligent drug discovery, leveraging cutting-edge AI technologies to design and optimize therapeutic molecules. <br>
           </div>
         align: center
         background: